axeld5/machine_translation/README.md

 # training

-To train the models, use opus_train and tatoeba_train.
+To train the models, use "opus_train.py" and "tatoeba_train.py".
-To evaluate the models' performance, use opus_main and tatoeba_main.
+To evaluate the models' performance, use "opus_main.py" and "tatoeba_main.py".

+In order to train the models that were not included in the results part of the report, one can still use the "failed_models_train.py" module.